galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 # Conclusion
-You might want to consult your results with this [control history], or check out the [full workflow] for this tutorial.
+You might want to consult your results with this [control history](https://usegalaxy.eu/u/j.jakiela/h/scanpy-parameter-iterator-1), or check out the [full workflow] for this tutorial.
 You can also continue to analyse this data by returning to the [Filter, Plot and Explore]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial.

-/
 {% icon congratulations %} In this tutorial you have learnt how to use Parameter Iterator with the number of nearest neighbours, perplexity and resolution parameters.
 You also compared multiple outputs resulting from the analysis using different values at three different steps (Scanpy ComputeGraph, Scanpy RunTSNE and Scanpy FindCluster).
 Eventually, you were able to choose the most optimal values for the analysis.
 Hopefully this tool will make you more confident with the choices you make in terms of the parameters that are crucial for the correct interpretation of biological data.